josephmontes/VAA/README.md

 | 2022      | Justin Turner       | 0.338 | 0.320  | 0.345  | -0.025   |
 | 2023      | Bryson Stott        | 0.347 | 0.519  | 0.316  | 0.204  |

+##### NOTES
+- All the quinnessential contact hitters
+  - Arraez, Cronenworth, LeMahieu, Josh Rojas, Urshela, Donovan, Swanson, Merrifield, David Fletcher, Andrus, Altuve, IKF, Kwan, France, McNeil, Straw, Bryan Reynolds, Brett Gardner
+- Max Muncy, Kyle Schwarber
+- lower K rate supported by lower whiff rate
+- higher BB rate
+  - the whole idea of this analysis is that VAA on 4-Seam Fastballs make them harder to hit because they arent breaking as you would expect
+  - this implies that you have to see the ball better and a higher walk rate insinuates that these guys are seeing the ball better

 | game_year | player_name       | wOBA  | g_wOBA | b_wOBA | d_wOBA |